 Our health coaching programs identify patients with chronic diagnoses such as diabetes, asthma, and/or chronic pulmonary disease (COPD), and engages them to see if they need extra help.
 The goal of health coaching is to improve the member’s quality of life by helping them stick to an actionable care plan.

-Patients with chronic diagnoses or special needs will fill out a Health Risk Assessment prior to starting a health coaching or health management program.
-For access to a patient’s HRA, please contact their case manager.
+Patients with chronic diagnoses or special needs will fill out a Health Assessment prior to starting a health coaching or health management program.
+For access to a patient’s Health Assessment, please contact their case manager.

 Community Health Plan of Washington is committed to managing the transition of all SNP members from one care setting to the next, and back to their medical homes.
 This process will necessitate activities for us and the attending caretaker(s) at each service facility.
 Please review and familiarize yourself with the following minimal expectations required to be completed whenever there is an SNP member planned or unplanned inpatient or discharge event.

 They include but are not limited to: